Baku Transport Agency

 By decree of the President of the Republic of Azerbaijan of December 21, 2015, the Baku Transport Agency was established under the Cabinet of Ministers of the Republic of Azerbaijan.

 Fields of activity

 Organization of control and management of regular passenger transportation by road and cars of taxi services.

-Organization of centralized management of the traffic flow and ensuring the regulation of the traffic flow in conjunction with the structures involved in transport control.
+Organization of centralized management of the traffic flow and ensuring the regulation of the traffic flow with the structures involved in transport control.

 Ensuring the development of the transport sector.

 Providing state control in the transport sector.

 Tickets

 Payment in public transport is carried out by cards "BakıKART".